prabhatranjan/polyfill-check/README.md

 - `openpyxl`
 - `beautifulsoup4`

-You can install these libraries using `pip`:
+You can install these libraries using `pip` if you don't have it already:

 ```sh
 pip install requests openpyxl beautifulsoup4